-If your golf club has had members who have won a provincial or national title, or if any such championships were ever held at your course, definitely make the Canadian Golf Hall of Fame (CGHF) a priority when sourcing information.
-If you aren’t within driving distance of the CGHF in Oakville, ON, write to the Curator who can gather information on these events for you.
-All member clubs have access to free research and referencing – a great resource at your fingertips!
+If your golf club has had members who have won a provincial or national title, or if any such championships were ever held at your course, definitely make the Canadian Golf Hall of Fame and Museum (CGHF) www.golfcanada.ca/cghf, a priority when sourcing information..
+If you aren’t within driving distance, try writing to the Curator at email@example.com.
+We can gather information on these events for you.
+All member clubs have access to free research and referencing – a great resource right at your fingertips!

 Step 3: Sort and Organize